 What Is Debt Settlement?

 Debt settlement is when a company’s agent enters into negotiations with your creditors on your behalf.
 The agent’s job will be to re-negotiate the terms of your debts.
-For example, if you are paying a high interest rate, the agent will arrange to have the rate lowered so that you can pay less in interest.
+For example, if you are paying a high-interest rate, the agent will arrange to have the rate lowered so that you can pay less in interest.
 Your monthly payments will be lower as a result.

 When you contact a settlement agency, your agent will tell you to stop making your monthly payments on your debts if you haven’t already done so.
-The reason is because creditors will not ordinarily negotiate a settlement with you if your accounts are in good standing.
+The reason is that creditors will not ordinarily negotiate a settlement with you if your accounts are in good standing.
 Instead of paying your creditors, you will make payments to your settlement company who will put the money in an account for a future settlement for your creditors.
 This is advantageous for you because the settlement amount will be less than you currently owe your creditors.
 The company will charge you a fee for this service as they work on your behalf.

 The Downside of Debt Settlement TN